gtiosclub/ExerciseLogger/README.md

 # ExerciseLogger
-Log your sets and save them w/ UserDefaults and SwiftUI
+Learn how to save data between sessions.
+Log your sets, reps, and weight so you can track your progress over time.
+SwiftUI + UserDefaults.